 So as I make plans for my pile of rotting logs, I’ve set a goal of experimenting with mushrooms and perennial vegetables.
 I want to create a gourmand’s delight.
 I’ll be trying out plants and methods that should do the hard work for me and the ecosystem.
 But (here is the tricky part) I want to figure a way to make it look like something I would proudly share as an attractive example of garden design.

 Can it be done?

 Let the experiments begin.

-We have plenty of newly fallen trees— the other half of the property is woodlands—as well as a constant supply of garden clippings which we will impregnate with mushroom spores.
-So the evolved strategy is to bury the bottom half (at least) of the logs with soil, creating a base growing medium for other foodie treats like ramps, ferns (for fiddleheads), Solomon’s seal (harvest young shoots in early spring, prepare and eat like asparagus), elderberries (I can’t wait to make home brewed cordial), sorrel and wild strawberries.
+We have plenty of newly fallen trees.
+The other half of the property is woodlands—as well as a constant supply of garden clippings which we will impregnate with mushroom spores.
+So the evolved strategy is to bury the bottom half (at least) of the logs with soil.
+This will create a base growing medium for other foodie treats like ramps, ferns (for fiddleheads), Solomon’s seal (harvest young shoots in early spring, prepare and eat like asparagus), elderberries (I can’t wait to make home brewed cordial), sorrel and wild strawberries.
 We will fill the top with pockets of saw dust, coffee grounds, compost and other growing medium that will please a variety of mushrooms.

 As I prepare to implement, I am faced with the third harsh reality of my experiment.
 This will take time.
 Not only will the mushrooms potentially run and grow not where I spread or inoculated with spore, but where I least expect, and it might take months, even years, before they bloom with the fruit I seek.
 The rest of the time I must trust that they are growing and spreading via vast underground mycelial networks—invisible to my naked eye.
 The general faith of a gardener is legendary, but this is pushing even my limits.